googleinterns/step271-2020/README.md

 mvn test
 ```

+The test results will be displayed in the terminal.

 **JavaScript Tests**

-Run the following Maven command:
+After adding the `load-map.js` file as described above, run the following Maven command:

 ```
 mvn package appengine:run